RealKC/kingdom-royale-maid/res/README.md

 [the_double.png](the_double.png) under the CC BY 3.0 license by [Delapouite](http://delapouite.com/).
 [On game-icons](https://game-icons.net/1x1/delapouite/farmer.html)

 The icons were edited using the built-in game-icons.net editors in order to have the colours they have.

+[avatars.png](avatars.png) by Millie on Discord.
+THANK YOU SO MUCH :heart: